 Frequently Asked Questions

-• Mortgage brokers are not bank employees.
+• Mortgage advisors are not bank employees.
 Their job is to work on your behalf to find the best possible finance solutions to help you achieve financial goals.
 Unlike bank employees, who receive a salary (plus bonuses) for writing loans for that lender only, and they have sales targets.

 • Getting a good home loan approval outcome is not just about number or calculations.
-Lots of other things go into it, such as loan structure, legal structure, borrower character, repayment risk evaluation etc. Good mortgage brokers have the ability to package your loan application to improve the chance of approval or get better outcomes, such as fewer approval conditions.
+Lots of other things go into it, such as loan structure, legal structure, borrower character, repayment risk evaluation etc. Good mortgage advisors have the ability to package your loan application to improve the chance of approval or get better outcomes, such as fewer approval conditions.

-• Mortgage brokers do all the legwork for you to evaluate lenders and loan products to ensure you have the best possible solution and price (interest rates and cash backs) and can save you the time and money with all those daunting details.
-Good mortgage brokers will continue service after loan settlement because it’s very important that your home loan and financial circumstances are reviewed regularly (at least every two years) to ensure they are still meeting your individual needs.
+• Mortgage advisors do all the legwork for you to evaluate lenders and loan products to ensure you have the best possible solution and price (interest rates and cash backs) and can save you the time and money with all those daunting details.
+Good mortgage advisors will continue service after loan settlement because it’s very important that your home loan and financial circumstances are reviewed regularly (at least every two years) to ensure they are still meeting your individual needs.
 Not putting it away and forgetting about it for the next 25 or 30 years.

 When should I start the finance process?